concpt/twitcharchiver/README.md

   ```
   sudo apt-get install docker-ce docker-ce-cli containerd.io
   ```

-### **Step 3 - Setup Rclone**
-We will use Rclone to mount Google Drive as Local Storage.

-1. Upload your JSON file to your server:
+  6. Upload your JSON file to your server:

     - Windows: Use [WinSCP](https://winscp.net)